 Although for many seniors graduation still seems a long way off, there are some important things that your student can and should do in the fall to prepare for a successful finale in the spring.
 It may be helpful for you to have some conversations with your senior now to help them get on track.
 Here are some things that you might suggest.

 - Look carefully at all college requirements for graduation.
 Remember that the ultimate responsibility for completing all requirements lies with your student, not with the advisor, the department, or the college.
-Your student is responsible for knowing requirements (usually articulated clearly in the college catalogue) and for knowing whether he has completed them.
+Your student is responsible for knowing requirements (usually articulated clearly in the college catalogue) and for knowing whether they have completed them.
 How many credits are required?
 What general education or all college required courses are necessary?
 Is there a required minimum GPA?
 What departmental requirements are there?
 Is an internship or field experience required?
 Is there a capstone course or senior seminar?
-Hopefully, your student has been watching these requirements all along, but now is the time that your student should ask for (or find online) a copy of his transcript and examine it in light of all college requirements.
+Hopefully, your student has been watching these requirements all along, but now is the time that your student should ask for (or find online) a copy of their transcript and examine it in light of all college requirements.

 - Your student should double check any graduate school application deadlines.

 - Fall is a good time to ask some faculty members for letters of recommendation.
 They may be swamped with requests in the spring, but may have time for a more thoughtful letter this fall.

 - Your student might begin looking now for an internship opportunity in the spring semester.
 Many more companies are looking for internship experiences in the candidates that they hire.

 - Your student should meet with someone in the Career Office.
 They can offer advice on resume, interviewing, job searching techniques, internships.
 This office, too, will be busier in the spring.
 Take advantage of them now.

 - Your student might set up some informational interviews to begin to find out more about their field of interest.

 - Attend on-campus events, workshops, and/or career fairs.
 Talk to presenters.
 Network and make connections.
 Collect business cards.
 These may be useful contacts later.